vanHeemstraSystems/strapi-headless-cms-headstart/300/README.md

-# 300 - Coding the App
+# 300 - Building Our App

 [Docker](https://www.docker.com/) is a containerization tool used to speed up the development and deployment processes.
 If you’re working with microservices, Docker makes it much easier to link together small, independent services.
 It also helps to eliminate environment-specific bugs since you can replicate your production environment locally.